shashankshekhar9420-creator/bigram/README.md

 The calculation itself gives the optimal table.

 # Step 4: Using P to generate
 First let us understand what do we want?
 We want our model to create a new name.
-Not copy (retrieve) a name from the dataser.
+Not copy (retrieve) a name from the dataset.
 The goal is not to pick the name `emma` from the list, it is to generate a new sequence that follows same patterns which the model learnt in the data set.
 <br>

 We now have a probability matrix P. A row tells that if it is currently at this character what is the probability of all the other characters to come next.<br>